 Because AJ feels strongly that the connection between any therapist and client is pivotal, AJ offers a complimentary meet & greet abbreviated session to any clients contemplating asking AJ to be their individual, couples, or family therapist.
-After a brief telephone call where initial questions are answered, we will schedule a time to meet (during the COVID-19 pandemic these meetings are conducted via Zoom) and get to know each other better.
+After a brief telephone call where initial questions are answered, we will schedule a time to meet and get to know each other better.
 After this meet & greet session, clients have the chance to decide if they’d like to move forward with therapy with AJ.

 Individual, couples, & family sessions last 50 minutes and are $140.
 Some couples and family sessions require more time and select 90-minute sessions are available for $200.
 All forms of electronic payment as well as cash/check are accepted.
 Payment is due at time of services.
 Itemized billing statements are available for all clients if requested.

 Process group therapy sessions have a price per person/session listed in each advertisement.
 See this page under General to learn more about group therapy offerings at the practice.

 Yes, and clients facing financial constraints are encouraged to openly discuss this during our initial telephone consultation to see if we can find a fee structure that works for you.
 Please note that those requesting sliding scale will be required to show proof of income to qualify.

 I can provide a documentation of services to clients who wish to provide this to their insurance companies and retain reimbursement when applicable.
 Please note, you should contact your insurance company before any meetings with me to ensure you have a complete understanding of your coverage, reimbursement amounts, and any other details.
 As a Registered Associate Marriage & Family Therapist, I am not considered “in-network” for any insurance panels.